zoebachman/Tide-Tone/README.md

 # TideTone
-Code from HackRedHook2016 TideTone Project
+Code from HackRedHook2016 (prize winning!)
+TideTone Project

 In collaboration with Sam Sadtler and Nikeisha Nelson